test-dan-run/WALNet/downloads/audioset/README.md

 ## 1. Download the CSV files for dataset splits

 **NOTE**: For your convenience the csv files and label file can already be found in this repository, in the `downloads/audioset` folder.
-However, you may proceed with the steps below if there are any updates to the dataset.
+However, you may proceed with the step below if there are any updates to the dataset, or you want to download the full train_segments dataset.

 The splits can be found on the official site [here](https://research.google.com/audioset/download.html).
 The CSV files are in the following format: